M

 Build in elements of intercultural communicative competence

-Get students comfortable with talking about their 21st-century skills with soft skills
+Get students comfortable with talking about their 21st-century skills

 While honing students’ 21st-century skills is critical and the primary goal, simply having these skills alone will not increase the students’ employability.
 Students need to be able to talk about their abilities to get the job!
 Give students a chance to practice talking about their skill sets in mock interviews.